SoloFinanceHub

 How to Create a Freelance Rate Card That Wins Projects

-SoloFinanceHub Team · · 3 min read
+SoloFinanceHub Team · · 8 min read

 How to Create a Freelance Rate Card That Wins Projects

 I used to quote every project from scratch.
 Each time a prospect asked “how much?”
 I’d calculate on the spot, often underpricing because I felt put on the spot.
 My prices were inconsistent — similar projects had wildly different quotes.
+I was leaving money on the table and confusing clients with unpredictable pricing.

 Creating a rate card fixed this.
 It standardized my pricing, made quoting faster, and presenting tiered options increased my average project value by about 20%.